New CVE-ID Format as of January 1, 2014 — learn more

-A number of organizations in the information security community provide CVE with vulnerability information that helps MITRE create new CVE Identifiers.
-This information is provided to MITRE in the form of "submissions," which are derived from the submitting data source’s vulnerability databases, probe lists from assessment tools, periodic vulnerability summaries, etc. (See About CVE Identifiers for detailed information about this process.)
+From 1999 through November 2013, numerous organizations in the information security community provided CVE with vulnerability information that helped MITRE create new CVE Identifiers.
+This information was provided to MITRE in the form of "submissions," which were derived from the submitting data source’s vulnerability databases, probe lists from assessment tools, periodic vulnerability summaries, etc.

-With multiple submissions from different organizations, MITRE has a richer set of information to use when creating CVE Identifiers.
-This improves the quality of those CVE Identifiers, which in turn makes CVE more useful to all parties.
-For example, the resulting CVE Identifiers may provide additional references for people to include in their own databases.
-Also, since CVE does not rely on any one source, it has a better chance of identifying all publicly known security problems, which then provides a more comprehensive set of vulnerabilities and exposures for everyone.
-(Note that all data sources make decisions about which vulnerabilities or exposures they will include in their own database.
-They may exclude a security problem from their own database because it is not sufficiently proven to exist, there is incomplete information, the problem is not important to the data source’s customers, etc.)
+With multiple submissions from different organizations (a process which continues today, see Data Sources/Product Coverage for current information), MITRE had a richer set of information to use when creating CVE Identifiers.
+This improved the quality of those CVE Identifiers, which in turn made CVE more useful to all parties.
+For example, the resulting CVE Identifiers may have provided additional references for people to include in their own databases.
+Also, since CVE did not rely on any one source, it had a better chance of identifying all publicly known security problems, which then provided a more comprehensive set of vulnerabilities and exposures for everyone.
+(Note that all data sources made decisions about which vulnerabilities or exposures they included in their own databases.
+They may have excluded a security problem from their own database because it was not sufficiently proven to exist, there was incomplete information, the problem was not important to the data source’s customers, etc.)

-A CVE data source receives a "backmap," which links its own database items to the resulting CVE names.
-This helps reduce the amount of labor that the data source has to perform when mapping their database to CVE names.
+Each CVE data source received a "backmap," which linked its own database items to the resulting CVE names.
+This helped reduce the amount of labor that the data source had to perform when mapping their database to CVE names.

-Individuals from the organizations noted below have provided MITRE with vulnerability information (e.g., vulnerability databases, probe lists from assessment tools, periodic vulnerability summaries, etc.).
-The MITRE Corporation thanks all of these organizations for their contributions as data sources to the CVE Initiative.
+Individuals from the organizations noted below provided MITRE with vulnerability information (e.g., vulnerability databases, probe lists from assessment tools, periodic vulnerability summaries, etc.).
+The MITRE Corporation thanks all of these organizations for their contributions as data sources to the CVE Initiative during this time period.

-The organizations noted below publish regular summaries of new vulnerabilities and exposures, on a weekly to monthly basis.
-MITRE has been given permission to use their summaries to help keep CVE current and comprehensive with respect to the newest security problems.
+The organizations noted below gave MITRE permission to use their regularly published vulnerability summaries to help keep CVE current and comprehensive with respect to the newest security problems.

 Data Sources for Legacy Security Problems, Summer 2000

 CVE was created in 1999.
 A large number of vulnerabilities and exposures were discovered and publicized before then.
 These are referred to as "legacy problems."
-While CVE currently includes the most serious and well-known legacy problems, there is a backlog of other legacy problems that still need to be assigned a CVE name.
+While CVE includes the most serious and well-known legacy problems, there was in Summer 2000 a backlog of other legacy problems that still needed to be assigned a CVE name.

 During summer 2000, the following organizations provided MITRE with stripped copies of their entire vulnerability databases.
-These databases are helping MITRE to create more legacy CVE names, which in turn will make CVE more comprehensive with respect to "legacy" vulnerabilities and exposures.
+These databases helped MITRE to create more legacy CVE names, which in turn made CVE more comprehensive with respect to "legacy" vulnerabilities and exposures.